 As outlined in Section 5.3.3 and 5.3.4, much of the above floor flooding and flood damage cost across Murwillumbah is incurred across commercial properties.
-In general, the options evaluated in Section 6.4 provided limited flood level reductions across the commercial areas of Murwillumbah (most notably Wharf Street / Murwillumbah Street).
+In general, the options evaluated in Section 6.4 provided limited flood level reductions across the commercial areas of Murwillumbah (most notable Wharf Street / Muwrillumbah Street).